 Your car’s dashboard is filled with warning lights that tell you when something is wrong.
 So, what does it mean when the ESP BAS Light comes on?
-While it might not be as recognizable as the Check Engine Light or ABS Light, you don’t ever want to ignore the alert.
+While it might not be as recognizable as the Check Engine Light or ABS Light, you don’t ever want to ignore this alert.

-Our guide shows you the function of the ESP BAS Light and reveals the top causes.
+My guide shows you the function of the ESP BAS Light and reveals the top causes.
 We also look at how to fix the fault, so you can travel without any warning lights on the dashboard.

 What Does The ESP BAS Light Mean?